dini-ag-kim/avram/README.md

 The test suite does not fully cover all aspects of Avram yet.

-The test suite itself is validated with `npm test`.
+The test suite itself is also validated with `npm test`.

 ## Implementations